2025 U.S. Department of Health and Human Services reorganization

-In March 2025, a reorganization of the U.S. Department of Health and Human Services (HHS) was announced.
+In March 2025, a reorganization of the United States Department of Health and Human Services (HHS) was announced.
 The planned reorganization includes several organizational changes, including merging five existing agencies into a new Administration for a Healthy America, reorienting the Centers for Disease Control and Prevention towards infectious disease programs, and breaking up the Administration for Community Living.
 In addition, the plan proposes a reduction in workforce totalling about 20,000 full-time employees throughout HHS through multiple avenues, with the greatest relative reductions to the Food and Drug Administration and Centers for Disease Control and Prevention, which are each expected to reduce their workforce by 20%.

 Background

 HHS Secretary Robert F. Kennedy Jr. announced the reorganization on March 27, 2025, as an implementation of President Donald Trump's Executive Order 14210.

 The current overall organizational structure of HHS is the result of the Public Health Service reorganizations of 1966–1973, as well as the 1980 spinoff of the Department of Education which caused HHS to be renamed from its former name, Department of Health, Education, and Welfare.
 Since then there have been a few new operating agencies and minor reorganizations.

 The individual agencies within HHS draw their statutory authority from a patchwork of authorization bills passed by Congress, and administrative regulations instituted by the department or its agencies through the federal rulemaking process.
 On one extreme, the National Institutes of Health is authorized by the 1930 Ransdell Act and its subsequent amendments, which also specify all of its constituent institutes and centers, meaning these can only be changed by an act of Congress.
 On the other extreme, the Centers for Disease Control and Prevention is not directly established by any statute, but by departmental regulation that delegates to it some authorities of the umbrella 1944 Public Health Service Act as amended, although specific statutes exist for three of its component centers.

 After the 2024 presidential election and the beginning of the second Trump administration, Robert F. Kennedy Jr. was confirmed as Secretary of Health and Human Services.
 On February 11, 2025, President Trump signed Executive Order 14210, "Implementing the President's 'Department of Government Efficiency' Cost Efficiency Initiative".
 The order required large-scale reductions in force in consultation with the Department of Government Efficiency program, and submission of a reorganization plan by each agency to the Office of Management and Budget within 30 days.